PaaS-TA/PaaS-TA-Core/paasta-controller/src/routing-release/src/code.cloudfoundry.org/gorouter/README.md

 `app` is a unique identifier for an application that the endpoint is registered for.
 This value will be included in router access logs with the label `app_id`, as well as being sent with requests to the endpoint in an HTTP header `X-CF-ApplicationId`.

 `private_instance_id` is a unique identifier for an instance associated with the app identified by the `app` field.
 Gorouter includes an HTTP header `X-CF-InstanceId` set to this value with requests to the registered endpoint.

+`isolation_segment` determines which routers will register route.
+Only Gorouters configured with the matching isolation segment will register the route.
+If a value is not provided, the route will be registered only by Gorouters set to the `all` or `shared-and-segments` router table sharding modes.
+Refer to the job properties for [Gorouter](https://github.com/cloudfoundry-incubator/routing-release/blob/develop/jobs/gorouter/spec) for more information.

 Such a message can be sent to both the `router.register` subject to register URIs, and to the `router.unregister` subject to unregister URIs, respectively.